 So that’s what I did.
-While playing professional women’s hockey for the Toronto Aeros in the NWHL, and winning a National Championship and NWHL Cup, I went on to study high-performance coaching and NeuroLinguistic Programming so that I could open up my practice in downtown Toronto over a decade ago.
+While playing professional women’s hockey for the Toronto Aeros in the NWHL, and winning a National Championship and NWHL Cup, I went on to study high-performance coaching and NeuroLinguistic Programming so that I could open up my practice in downtown Toronto over a 15 years ago.
 Since then, I’ve been helping high-performers in life, sports and business achieve excellence and in doing so, I’ve developed a powerful science-based coaching process that gets results quickly and predictably.

 Make every performance count!

 Liane’s mission is to help self-starting women who want to level up and move forward with clarity, motivation, purpose and fulfillment.
 She works on mindset strategy to improve the results her clients get in all areas of life.

 Liane is certified in High Performance Coaching and is based in Toronto.
 She has a background in clinical nutrition, nutritional genomics and corporate wellness.
 Past clients include Mount Sinai Hospital, Facebook, The Royal Bank of Canada and the TD Centre of Learning.
 Along with a diploma in holistic nutrition, Liane has a certificate of training from the Integrative and Functional Nutrition Academy and is a Functional Medicine Certified Health Coach.
 Liane has also written for The National Post, The Globe and Mail and the Toronto Star.